What is nevirapine?

 There are other things which are important to your health and HIV care, and which you and your doctor may take into account when making decisions about your treatment.
 For example, if you are considering having a baby.

-Nevirapine is considered an option for women who want to get pregnant, or who are pregnant, but there are other options.
+Nevirapine is not recommended for women who want to get pregnant, or who are pregnant, but there are other options.
 If you are planning to have a baby or think there is the possibility you might get pregnant, talk to your doctor about which drug combination would be best for you.

 Can children take nevirapine?